-I get asked this question by colleagues every Monday morning.
-I usually talk about taking my kid to soccer and organising my house.
+Colleagues ask me this question every Monday morning.
+I usually talk about taking my kid to soccer and organizing my house.
 But I’m also trying to talk about going to church, and about something I heard there that impacted me.
 Or I talk about something meaningful that a friend from church did to encourage me over the weekend.

 Is that explaining the gospel?
 No. Is it taking a step of faith?
 Yes.

 It’s a moment that lays the groundwork for the moments when they’ll ask you about your faith or when you’ll ask if you can tell them something you think will encourage them.

 If you’re following Jesus, your weekend and your daily life are different in significant ways from the weekends and daily lives of others.
 Don’t hide that.
 They will become curious, even if they don’t immediately ask you what you believe and why.